Module 1.2: Processes & systemd

 | idle | Like simple, waits for jobs | Low priority |

-Stop and think: You’re creating a script that must run once during boot to initialize a database schema, and other services must wait until it finishes before they can start.
-Which systemd service
+Stop and think: you are creating a script that must run once during boot to initialize a database schema, and other services must wait until it finishes before they can start.
+Which systemd service Type should you choose, and which dependent units should order themselves after it?

 Try This: Create a Service